INDEX

 Rousseau’s notion of individual liberty and political unity fueled the romantic spirit of the French Revolution.
 His most significant ethical works, the Emile, and On the Social Contract, both published in 1762, were immediately banned by the Paris authorities and Rousseau left France, fearing for his life.

 Rousseau maintained that human beings are well-adapted to their natural surroundings.
 They have no need for morality because they are guided by feelings of pity and love for each other.
-In his first major philosophical work, A Discourse on the Sciences and Arts, Rousseau argues that the progression of the sciences and arts has corrupted humanity's natural virtue and morality and he warns about the dangers involved in a blind commitment to science as a means of progress.
+In his first major philosophical work, A Discourse on the Sciences and Arts, Rousseau argues that the progression of the sciences and arts has corrupted humanity's natural virtue and morality, and he warns about the dangers involved in a blind commitment to science as a means of progress.

 Rousseau's state of human nature is radically different from that described by Hobbes.
 His “noble savage” lived solitary and trouble-free life, supplying simple needs from what nature provided and willingly helping others in need.
 According to Rousseau, corruption began when someone claimed possession of land and resources.
 This led to the establishment of laws, which once introduced, brought the corrupting influences of civilization.
 Rousseau insisted, “The first man who, having enclosed a piece of land, bethought himself of saying, ‘This is mine,’ and found people simple enough to believe him, was the real founder of civil society.”